bpoettinger/msc/docs/index.md

-# Verification of the Flow Framework from "Local Reasoning for Global Graph Properties"
+# Master's Thesis: Verification of the Flow Framework from "Local Reasoning for Global Graph Properties"

 ## Abstract